sshane/openpilot-archive/README.md

 Quick Installation
 -----
-To install Stock Additions, just run the following on your EON/C2:
+To install Stock Additions, just run the following on your EON/C2 (make sure to press enter after each line):

 ```
 cd /data/